Murgraal/Trippy-Viking-2/README.md

 I have been pondering on some arcitechtural problems in game codebases that have occured to me while working on multiple projects and trying to tackle them here.
 Decided this would be a good project to test out how those ideas would work in a project that becomes a full game and gets released.

+I don't claim that these are my original ideas, or that these would have not been already solved by someone else.
+It's just that the general discussion regarding game and software arcitechture tends to be more pointing towards ideas that basically contradicts with the 2 problem statements i have.

+I'm not going to take any stance in what is smart to do in other domains of software as my experience and expertise is mainly in the game development / unity c# domain.

 ### Based on my current understanding the two key problems you need to tackle in game code base arcitechture is:

 1. The game codebase need to be able to adjust and change as fast as the design changes.